Effects of spin-orbit interaction on magnetic and electronic structures in antiferromagnetic LaFeAsO

-To investigate effects of the spin-orbit interaction on the Fe magnetic-moment directions, we consider three different configurations, as shown in Figs.~1(b)-(d), where the Fe magnetic moments are along the orthorhombic $a$, $b$, and $c$ directions, respectively.
-In Fig.~1(b), the Fe magnetic moments are in a longitudinal order (LO) in the sense that they are parallel or anti-parallel to the in-plane AFM direction, i.e., the $a$-axis in our supercell.
-In Figs.~1(c) and (d), the Fe magnetic moments are in in-plane and out-of-plane transverse orders (TOs), respectively, in the sense that they are perpendicular to the in-plane AFM direction and they are either in the Fe plane or out of the plane.
-Although the spatial directions of Fe magnetic moments are different in the three configurations, all of them have the same single-stripe-type AFM in the sense that neighboring Fe magnetic moments are in opposite directions along the $a$ direction while they are in the same direction along the $b$ direction.
-For each of the three configurations, we consider two different inter-Fe-plane magnetic orderings: ferromagnetic and antiferromagnetic orderings between Fe magnetic moments neighboring along the $c$ direction.
+To investigate effects of SOI on the Fe magnetic-moment directions, we consider three different configurations, as shown in Figs.~1(b)-(d), where the Fe magnetic moments are along the orthorhombic $a$, $b$, and $c$ directions, respectively.
+In Fig.~1(b), the Fe magnetic moments are in a longitudinal ordering (LO) in the sense that they are parallel or anti-parallel to the in-plane AFM ordering vector, i.e., the $a$ axis in our supercell.
+In Figs.~1(c) and (d), the Fe magnetic moments are in in-plane and out-of-plane transverse orderings (TOs), respectively, in the sense that they are perpendicular to the in-plane AFM ordering vector and they are either in the Fe plane or out of the plane.
+Although the spatial directions of Fe magnetic moments are different in the three configurations, all of them have the same single-stripe-type AFM phase in the sense that neighboring Fe magnetic moments are in opposite directions along the $a$ direction while they are in the same direction along the $b$ direction.
+For each of the three configurations, we consider two different inter-Fe-plane magnetic orderings: ferromagnetic (FM) and AFM orderings between Fe magnetic moments neighboring along the $c$ direction.

-In our density-functional calculations, we do not impose any constraint on the spatial direction of the Fe magnetic moments; however, when we take one of the three configurations as initial guess for the spin density at the start of the self-consistent iteration in our calculations, the spatial directions of the Fe magnetic moments are stationary during the iteration until the self-consistency is reached.
-In the cases that we try spatial directions of Fe magnetic moments slightly away from the LO case as initial guess, the directions of the Fe magnetic moments are changed during the self-consistent iteration and they converge to the LO case.
+In our density-functional calculations, we did not impose any constraint on the spatial directions of the Fe magnetic moments; however, whenever we took one of the three configurations as initial guess for the spin density at the begining of the self-consistent iteration in our calculation, the spatial directions of the Fe magnetic moments were stationary during the iteration until the self-consistency was reached.
+In addition, everytime when the initial directions of the Fe magnetic moments were slightly away from the LO case, the directions of the Fe magnetic moments changed gradually during the self-consistent iteration, converging to the LO case.
+The LO case is the lowest-energy configuration, as discussed below.